Is The Rumor About The Stanley Cup True or False?

 Donated by the Governor General of Canada, Lord Stanley, in 1892, the Stanley Cup has the names of every team (and almost all of the players) who have won it engraved upon it.

+No other sports trophy boasts the history of hockey’s Stanley Cup.
+It’s the oldest trophy that North American athletes compete for and is awarded to the winner of the National Hockey League.
 The first to win the cup was Montreal’s Amateur Athletic Association hockey club in 1893.
-No other sports trophy boasts the history of hockey’s Stanley Cup.
-It’s the oldest trophy that North American athletes compete for, and is awarded to the winner of the National Hockey League.

-True Or False?
-The Lord Stanley Cup was left in a snowbank.
+The answer is it’s TRUE, Lord Stanley’s Cup was left in a snowbank.